Skip to main content

 Sponsors are encouraged to define, from the outset:

-• The context of use, including the role and scope of the model(s) and additional information informing the answer
+• The context of use, including the role and scope of the model(s) and supporting evidence

-• The anticipated model influence, i.e., the weight of the model outcomes considering the contribution of additional data or evidence
+• The anticipated model influence, or weight of model outputs relative to other data

 • The consequences of a wrong decision, including the severity and likelihood of potential negative effects

-• The model risk, i.e., the contribution of model outcomes to a possible wrong decision
+• The model risk, or contribution of the model to potential decision error

-• The model impact, i.e., how the MIDD strategy varies from regulatory expectations
+• The model impact, or how the strategy may differ from standard regulatory expectation

 Early integration enables: